Maha Samudram: Plot

-Vijay and Arjun are thick friends.
+Vijay and Arjun are close friends.
 Vijay, an ambitious civil service aspirant with corrupt plans, is an orphan and has a girlfriend named Mahalakshmi aka Maha, who is a dance teacher.
-Vijay lives with Arjun and Maha.
 He is not serious about his relationship with Maha and lives in Arjun's house.
 Arjun lives with his widowed mother, who praises Vijay for being ambitious and hard-working despite being an orphan, unlike Arjun.
 Arjun has an uncle Chunchu Mama, who is a fisherman.
 Unlike Vijay, Arjun plans to start a business from his father's money accumulated before his death.
-Arjun meets Smitha, who misunderstands him, but realizes her mistake and they start hanging out with each other and fall in love.
+Arjun meets Smitha, who misunderstands him, but realises her mistake and they start hanging out with each other and fall in love.

 One day, Vijay brings Arjun to a factory of illegal drugs and explains that the factory belongs to a smuggler named Dhanunjay, who has a handicapped elder brother Gooni Babji, who created an indestructible crime syndicate.
-Seeing their smuggling activities, Arjun appreciates Vijay and tells him to start the investigation against them, but Vijay reveals that he joined the police force to become an influential person and involve in illegal activities to earn money.
-Enraged, Arjun argues with Vijay and has a serious argument.
-Vijay follows Dhanunjay and ends up in their godown, where he accidentally stabs Dhanunjay.
+Seeing their smuggling activities, Arjun appreciates Vijay and tells him to start the investigation against them, but Vijay reveals that he joined the police force to become an influential person and partake in illegal activities to earn money.
+Enraged, Arjun argues with Vijay and Vijay follows Dhanunjay and ends up in their godown, where he accidentally stabs Dhanunjay.
 A shocked Vijay meets Arjun and Chunchu, revealing the incident.
 Chunchu tells him to leave for his safety.
-Arjun tells him to leave for the railway station and will bring Maha.
-After they reach, Vijay abandons them.
+Arjun tells him to leave for the railway station and offers to bring Maha there.
+After they arrive, Vijay abandons them.
 It is revealed that Maha is pregnant with Vijay's child.
-Arjun brings her to his home, who along with his mother looks after her.
-Chunchu advises Arjun to be a smuggler to escape Babji's wrath.
+Arjun brings her to his home, and along with his mother looks after her.
+Chunchu advises Arjun to become a smuggler to escape Babji's wrath.
 With much hesitation, Arjun becomes a smuggler and is blamed for Vijay's mistake.
 Meanwhile, Maha gives birth to a girl and names her Pooja.